jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 cartridges for modern carbines: the 6.5 Grendel.
 The Incursion, however, isn't everything that I want it to be.
 It's slightly longer than I prefer in close quarters.
 It still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
-And it's got the mediocre mil-spec trigger.
+And it's got that mediocre mil-spec trigger.

 But thanks to the versatility and popularity of Eugene Stoner's modular AR-15 design —upon which the M16 and the Incursion are based—, we now have a